cannikin/cameronjs/README.md

     cd my_first_app
     cameronjs dev

-Your web browser should automatically open http://localhost:8080 and display the Cameron welcome page!
+Your web browser should automatically open http://localhost:8080 and display the CameronJS welcome page!
 There are some simple next steps on the welcome page including instructions for actually deploying your site to the internet in a couple of easy steps!

 ## Production